jaredjbeard/reconfigurator/reconfigurator/config.rst

 ```

 This is done so that groups can be integrated as desired to generate a single configuration.
-By default, groups are merged by generating combinations of the elements in each group.
+By default, groups are stitchd by generating combinations of the elements in each group.
-Users can make this explicit by using a "merge" key which has two possible values.
+Users can make this explicit by using a "stitch" key which has two possible values.
     - "combo" which generations combinations
     - "pairwise" which will stitch together elements from each as pairs.
 (A blank or default will be used if they are of different lengths)
+    - "parallel" which will treat configured groups as unrelated
-Following a merge, elements will be stitched together using their group name as a dictionary key for each configuration.
+Following a stitch, elements will be stitched together using their group name as a dictionary key for each configuration.
 For example:

 ```
 {
     {